thetrebelcc/Force-OverWrite-All-QTYs/README.md

 ## Usage
 To use this module, first install it on your Odoo system.
 Then, go to the Quantities tab of the Inventory menu.
 You should see a new column called Force Quantity in the list of quant records.
 To update the quantity and reserved_quantity fields, input a value in the Force Quantity field and click the Save button.
+This will allow you to deal with the "It is not possible to unreserve more products of ... than you have in stock." bug, allowing you to close/cancel stock.picking that is bugged.

 ## Notes
 Currently there is no security/user limit, I will add a way to only have the admin be abel to use this module.